AyushDhimann/PhishWarden/Backend/Dataset_Files/Dataset_Files.md

 ### Dataset Files

-Folder where all the Filws required for the rest of the code is stored.
+Folder where all the Files required for the rest of the code is stored.